pleb/blog/posts/minimal-nextjs-blog-part4-show-posts-in-category.md

 ## Sanitised categories

-Having perfect hindsight would be great.
-However, sadly it is also impossible.
-Truth be told, I've already gone back and made a number of adjustments to the code and previous posts to fix things, although they have mostly been minor.
-My next change, however, is a good one to leave in, as I feel it's a) good to show that you can't make the perfect solution there will always be changes to be made, and b) refactoring/adjusting or correcting plain inaccuracies is just part of the software development process.
+Wouldn't having perfect hindsight would be great?

 The problem.
-I'm going to be using categories as the route slug, and obviously, not all characters play nicely in the URL.
+I'm using categories as the route slug, and obviously, not all characters play nicely in the URL.
 I figure if I replace any characters that are not alphanumeric or a hyphen with a hyphen, then it's a pretty easy way to solve this problem.
 That's my thoughts about it for the moment, and I guess time will tell.
-Now, that leaves me with another problem.
-Because I'm adjusting the category text I either use the adjusted category as the category text, yuk, or I change categories from simple string collection `string[]` to a complex type, such as, `{ name: string, slug: string}`.
-The complex type seems like a good solution, so I'll go with that one for now.
+Though, that leaves me with another problem.
+Because I adjust the category text, I either use the modified category as the category text, yuk, or change categories from a simple string collection `string[]` to a complex type.
+I opt for the complex type as it seems like a good solution, and I end up using the structure `{ name: string, slug: string}`.

-First, I'll create my sanitiseCategory function, placing it in the `/shared/posts.ts` file.
+First, I create my sanitiseCategory function, placing it in the `/shared/posts.ts` file.

 ```ts
 const sanitiseCategory = (category: string): string => category.replace(/([^a-z0-9\-])+/gi, '-').toLowerCase()
 ```

-Then I'll update the existing `extractBlogMeta` function to build the complex type.
+Then I update the existing `extractBlogMeta` function to build the complex type.

 ```ts
 export const extractBlogMeta = (data: { [key: string]: any }): IBlogMetadata => ({